THE STREETS DON'T LOVE YOU BACK

-Rob and Lucinda started The Streets Don’t Love You Back Movement in 2009 and became a 501-c non-profit in February 2015.
+Rob and Lucinda started The Streets Don’t Love You Back Organization in 2009 and became a 501-c non-profit in February 2015.

-Our movement is striving to educate about the dangers of gangs, drugs, violence and abuse and that there are many alternatives to that life.
-Our focus is education and teaching the lifeskills needed to make changes in your life.
+Our organization is striving to educate the youth against gangs, drugs, violence, and abuse.
+Our focus is youth empowerment, education, and teaching the lifeskills needed to make changes in your life.

 Our six-week Lifeskills Intervention Program includes education and discussions on Substance Abuse Dependency, Making Decisions, Anger Management, Attitude, Behaviors, Problem Solving, Self-Improvement, Setting Goals, Identifying Strengths and Skills.

-In November we met at the Arizona State Senate with Senator Steve Smith, Director Charles Ryan of ADOC, Senator Catherine Miranda, Art Harding Legislative Liaison and City of Maricopa, Mayor Christian Price.
+In November 2016 we met at the Arizona State Senate with Senator Steve Smith, Director Charles Ryan of ADOC, Senator Catherine Miranda, Art Harding Legislative Liaison, and City of Maricopa, Mayor Christian Price.
 We had the honor to introduce, The Streets Don't Love You Back Lifeskills Intervention Program.

 Rob and Lucinda have received multiple awards and letters of commendation as community leaders from other leaders as well as 27 letters from the White House during this last administration with President Obama and Vice President Biden.